tom-amit/AI-game/report/Report.md

 ## 5. General Questions

 ### a.
 The Development Process
-At first, we focused on developing the game itself and on developing a nice UI for it, to make it nicer for ourselves since we will have to use it a lot in the development process, after that was done we started laying foundations for the searching algorithm by working on things such as the undo move function and the Move class, then we started working on implementing the search with alpha-beta pruning **without** a real heuristic function, at that point we started working on making a heuristic function, we tried different functions and weights and tested as mentioned above and eventually got to where we are.
+At first, we focused on developing the game itself and on developing a suitable UI for it, to make it nicer for ourselves since we will have to use it a lot in the development process.
+After that was done we started laying foundations for the searching algorithm by working on things such as the undo move function and the Move class.
+Then we started working on implementing the search with alpha-beta pruning **without** a real heuristic function.
+At that point we started working on making a heuristic function, we tried different functions and weights and tested as mentioned above and eventually got to where we are.

 ### b.
 Conclusions about the game
 First of all, even though it is an extreme simplification of chess, it is still very complex, and the apparent simplicity can make it very hard to know what a good move is even as a human.
-furthermore, the game's branching factor is high enough that you cant search deep enough at the beginning to see the path to guaranteed victory outright
+Furthermore, the game's branching factor is high enough that you cannot search deep enough at the beginning to see the path to guaranteed victory outright

 ### c.
 Conclusions from the project
 We probably should have chosen a better fitting language, although c# is easier to develop in, c++ could have given us much better performance without a real change to our project.